John O'Hurley: Dancing with the Stars

-He was a contestant on the first season of the television show Dancing with the Stars which aired during the summer of 2005.
-O'Hurley and his dance partner Charlotte Jørgensen made it to the final competition, which he lost to ABC soap opera star Kelly Monaco.
+O'Hurley was a contestant on the first season of the television show Dancing with the Stars, which aired during mid-2005.
+O'Hurley and his dance partner Charlotte Jørgensen made it to the final competition, which they lost to ABC soap opera star Kelly Monaco.

 After fans alleged that Monaco's victory was a set-up, the network announced that O'Hurley, Monaco and their professional dancing partners would face off in a special "grudge match" episode broadcast September 20, 2005.
 Unlike the first episode, viewer vote solely determined the outcome as opposed to a combination between the three professional judges and the viewer votes.

 O'Hurley and Jørgensen emerged as the winners.
 The rematch earned $126,000 for Golfers Against Cancer charity.
 Afterward the duo produced a dance instruction video called, "Learn to Dance with John and Charlotte".

 Other roles

 O'Hurley made two guest appearances on Baywatch in 1992 and 1994, in two different roles.
 The first was as villainous yacht club president Fred Adler in "Masquerade," and again as a grieving father named Bill in "Red Wind."
 In 2003, he played the role of Roger Heidecker on the UPN television series The Mullets.

 O'Hurley returned to the Baywatch universe in a 1995 Baywatch Nights episode "Bad Blades," playing the villainous Kemp, in a roller hockey themed episode.
 He also co-starred on the short-lived sitcom A Whole New Ballgame, had a role as Ralph Stafford on the Murder She Wrote episode "Nailed", and guest-starred in an episode of Drake & Josh.

 O'Hurley has been the host of Purina's annual National Dog Show every Thanksgiving since 2002.

-In March 2007, he took the lead role in the Wynn Las Vegas's production of Spamalot, in which he plays King Arthur.
-In July 2008, he reprised his role as King Arthur in the Los Angeles production of Spamalot at the Ahmanson Theatre.
+In March 2007, O'Hurley took the lead role in the Wynn Las Vegas's production of Spamalot, in which he plays King Arthur.
+In July 2008, O'Hurley reprised his role as King Arthur in the Los Angeles production of Spamalot at the Ahmanson Theatre.
 In June 2013, he once again reprised the role of King Arthur in Spamalot at The Muny Theater in St. Louis, Missouri.
-He starred on Broadway and on National Tour as Billy Flynn in Chicago.
+O'Hurley starred on Broadway and on National Tour as Billy Flynn in Chicago.
 He has hosted the Mrs. America and Mrs. World Pageants.